ng-easy/platform/libs/builders/src/semantic-release/README.md

 - `changelog`: defaults to `true`, generates project's changelog
 - `npm`: defaults to `true`, releases to `npm`
 - `github`: defaults to `true`, releases to `github`
+- `githubSuccessComment`: set to `false` to disable commenting on issues and pull requests resolved by the release

 ### Configuring the Nx Workspace